Experiential Learning Depot

 Going gradeless blog post cover photo.

 The curriculum was rigorous, fast-paced, and teacher-centered.
-There was a lot of lecture, notetaking, and testing.
+There was a lot of lecturing, note-taking, and testing.

 The ultimate goal for all of my students was to get the highest test scores and grade point averages.

-This led to high stress and high levels of anxiety, and not just for the “underachievers”.
+This led to high stress and high levels of anxiety across the board.

 Free PBL tool kit for going gradeless.

-Those that were “underachievers” also struggled and constantly felt measured up against their peers.
+Those who were “underachievers” also struggled and constantly felt measured up against their peers.
 I once heard one of my students tell another student that he was the stupid kid in class.

-In my experience, the emphasis on test scores and grades led to a culture of anxiety, competition, and a huge lack of confidence.
+In my experience, the emphasis on test scores and grades in this learning environment led to a culture of anxiety, competition, and a huge lack of confidence.

-That may seem like an extreme and dramatic thing to say, but I say that because I’ve also had the chance to work in an environment that didn’t give grades.
-I’ve experienced graded and gradeless in action.
+I’ve also had the chance to work in an environment that didn’t give grades.

 I taught at a gradeless experiential high school for ten years.
 What I experienced there was a culture of love for learning, respect for and support for one another, and pride in work.

-Let’s look at how this gradeless culture was cultivated and why that’s beneficial for everyone.
+Let’s look at how this gradeless culture was cultivated and why it has been beneficial for everyone.

 Going gradeless infographic.